stephengold/jme3-utilities/README.md

-# jme3-utilities project for jME3.0
+# jme3-utilities project for jMonkeyEngine 3.0

 This project contains Java packages and asset packs, developed for sgold's jMonkeyEngine games, which might prove useful in similar projects.
 It includes